vgs-samples/vgs-nodejs-sample/README.md

 <img src="https://github.com/verygoodsecurity/vgs-nodejs-sample/raw/master/images/redaction.gif">

 1. Go to VGS dashboard
-2. Got to `Secure traffic` -> `Inbound`
+2. Go to `Secure traffic` -> `Inbound`
 3. Put ngrok url to upstream
 4. Apllication should be availiable by `https://<tenant>.sandbox.verygoodproxy.com/`
 6. Fill forms in app, submit payment data
 7. Open VGS dashboard, go to `Logs`
+8. Ensure that logger is recording payloads
-8. Find the request with payment data, click on it
+9. Find the request with payment data, click on it
-9. Click on `Secure this payload`
+10. Click on `Secure this payload`
-10. Select fields, click `Secure`
+11. Select fields, click `Secure`
-11. Done, you inbound secure route has been created and should look like this:
+12. Done, you inbound secure route has been created and should look like this:
 <img src="https://github.com/verygoodsecurity/vgs-nodejs-sample/raw/master/images/redaction.png">

 ## Setup self-revealing